Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: System Model

 where the phase-shifts are determined by the distance $d_{m,k}$ between transmit antenna $m$ and receive antenna $k$, the reference distance $d$, and the wavelength $\lambda$.
 The channel gain $\beta_{m,k}$ can be expressed as

 This expression depends on the transmit and receive antenna gains, given by $ G^{\rm t}_{m,k} $ and $ G^{\rm r}_{m,k}$, respectively.
-If constant over the whole array, we may write $G^{\rm t}$ and $G^{\rm r}$.
+We can write the gains as $G^{\rm t}$ and $G^{\rm r}$ when they are constant over the whole array.
 In the case of isotropic antennas, we have that $G^{\rm t}=G^{\rm r} =1$.
 The model in \eqref{eq:Hu} holds when each individual transmit antenna is in the far-field of each receive antenna, while the arrays can be in each other's radiative near-fields.

-We will now extend the model in \eqref{eq:Hu} to manage two dual-polarized URAs.
+We will now extend the model in \eqref{eq:Hu} to consider two dual-polarized URAs.
 In the ideal case when the orthogonal polarizations are perfectly isolated, the corresponding free-space LOS channel matrix $\mathbf{H}_{\rm d} \in \mathbb{C}^{2M \times 2M}$ can be expressed as \cite{XSongthesis}

 where $\mathbf{I}_2$ is the $2 \times 2$ identity matrix and $\otimes$ denotes the Kronecker product.
 This matrix formulation is obtained when the antenna element indices $1,\ldots,M$ are associated with the first polarization while element indices $M+1,\ldots,2M$ belong to the second polarization.
 The zeros in $ \mathbf{H}_{\rm d}$ represent perfect isolation between the polarizations.
 Although the signal polarizations are maintained in free-space propagation, cross-talk generally appears in the transceiver hardware due to imperfect isolation \cite{Nabar2002a,coldrey2008modeling,Emil2017}.
 This is referred to as imperfect cross polar discrimination (XPD).
 We assume that each transmit antenna element radiates a fraction $(1-\gamma)$ of its power into the intended polarization and the remaining fraction $\gamma$ into the opposite polarization.
 The parameter $\gamma \in [0,1]$ characterizes the degree of imperfect XPD, where $\gamma=0$ is the ideal case.